Current members of Quality and Standards Committee

 Support for Committee members

 In all of the above activities, members can expect to receive full support and guidance from appropriate members of Student Service Development (Academic Processes) and the Admissions team.
 This will include providing information on precedents in handling appeals cases and on arranging discussion of issues arising from the approval of programme specifications.

 In some cases, the Committee may need to take actions notwithstanding regulations.
 Guidance, in the event of such situations, can be found in the following:

 How to raise an item with the Committee

-Includes: papers template; submission guidance; quality manual template; template for cases outside of regulations; procedure for cases outside of regulations
+Includes: cover sheet; papers template; submission guidance; quality manual template; template for cases outside of regulations; procedure for cases outside of regulations

 If you would like to raise an item or paper with the Committee, please consult the following: